Amazon Alexa: Alexa Prize

 In September 2016, a university student competition called the Alexa Prize was announced for November of that year.
-The prize is equipped with a total of $2.5 million and teams and their universities can win cash and research grants.
+The prize involved awards totaling $2.5 million; teams and their universities could win cash and research grants.
 The process started with team selection in 2016.
 The 2017 inaugural competition focuses on the challenge of building a socialbot.
 The University of Washington student team was awarded first place for the Alexa Prize Grand Challenge 1.
 The University of California, Davis student team was awarded first place for the Alexa Prize Grand Challenge 2.
 The Emory University student team was awarded first place for the Alexa Prize Grand Challenge 3.

 Alexa Fund

 Given Amazon's strong belief in voice technologies, Amazon announced a US$100 million venture capital fund on June 25, 2015.
 By specifically targeting developers, device-makers, and innovative companies of all sizes, Amazon aims at making digital voice assistants more powerful for its users.
 Eligible projects for financial funding base on either creating new Alexa capabilities by using the Alexa Skills Kit (ASK) or Alexa Voice Service (AVS).
 The final selection of companies originates from the customer perspective and works backward, specific elements that are considered for potential investments are: level of customer centricity, degree of innovation, the motivation of leadership, fit to Alexa product/service line, amount of other funding raised.

 Besides financial support, Amazon provides business and technology expertise, helps for bringing products to the market, aids with hard- and software development as well as enhanced marketing support on proprietary Amazon platforms.
 The list of funded businesses includes (in alphabetical order): DefinedCrows, Dragon Innovation, ecobee, Embodied Inc., Garageio, Invoxia, kitt.ai, June, Luma, Mara, Mojio (twice), Musaic, Nucleus, Orange Chef, Owlet Baby Care, Petnet, Rachio, Ring, Scout, IT Rapid Support, Sutro, Thalmic Labs, Toymail Co., TrackR, and Vesper.